-Founded in 1999, at the height of the dot-com boom, Atomic has survived and thrived in part because of a distinctive analytical approach to communications—its ComContext process, developed over six months before the firm took on any clients, is designed to provide agency teams with critical insights that fuel strategy, elevate creative thinking, and provide granular metrics on program performance—and a focus on helping clients cope during times of transformation: communicating a change in positioning, raising awareness, dealing with an IPO or acquisition.
-The firm also applies a rigorous approach to client relationship management, with online portals that foster real-time collaboration, automate several basic tasks, and free up time and money for the more important task of finding and telling authentic stories for clients—an approach that helps ensure cost-effective communication.
+Founded in 1999, at the height of the dot-com boom, Atomic has grown over the past decade to become one of the largest independent technology public relations specialists in the U.S. It has enjoyed such consistent success in part because of a distinctive analytical approach to communications—its ComContext process, developed over six months before the firm took on any clients, is designed to provide agency teams with critical insights that fuel strategy, elevate creative thinking, and provide granular metrics on program performance—and a focus on helping clients cope during times of transformation: communicating a change in positioning, raising awareness, dealing with an IPO or acquisition.

 The firm applies the same rigorous approach to client relationship management, with online portals that foster real-time collaboration, automate several basic tasks, and free up time and money for the more important task of finding and telling authentic stories for clients—an approach that helps ensure cost-effective communication—as well as allowing clients to see just what kind of results the firm’s work is producing on a range of metrics including coverage volume, quality and tonality, and key message delivery, typically including detained analysis of the competitive landscape.

 Founded by Andy Getsey, James Hannon and Rebecca West, who met while Getsey was president and COO of tech agency Shafer—Hannon was his first hire, West joined a couple of years later—Atomic now employs a team of 60 delivering fee income of around $7.6 million following impressive 40 percent growth in 2008.
 That included significant growth in the firm’s emerging media capabilities, adding expanded search, digital video and blog design staffers and technology, and an extension of the ComContext platform.